-Join Bob McGannon for an in-depth discussion in this video Using Pareto analysis, part of Managing Project Quality.
+Join Bob McGannon for an in-depth discussion in this video Using Pareto analysis, part of Project Management Foundations: Quality.

 - Have you ever been faced with such a large set…of daunting tasks to accomplish…that you don't know where to start?…For me, that issue becomes even more difficult…when you're working through a problem.…That is where a bit of good, sound logic can help.…Pareto Analysis is a method to apply reason…and logic to the process of managing…improvements to the quality of the products you produce.…Pareto Analysis is based on the Pareto Principle,…more commonly known as the 80/20 Rule.…